 Sometimes marriage gets a bad rap.
 With divorce rates relatively high, many people are afraid to walk into this lifetime commitment.
-Here at zFlowers.com we are incurable romantics, who believe in the sanctity of marriage.
-This is the first of a series of bi-monthly Wednesday posts on the benefits of marriage, plus tips on strengthening your marriage.
-To kick it off we have this excerpt on the very positive benefits marriage from The Art of Manliness.
+Here at ZFlowers.com we are incurable romantics, who believe in the sanctity of marriage.
+We have this excerpt on the very positive benefits marriage from The Art of Manliness.

 Married men are wealthier men.
 Married men earn between 10%-40% more than single men.
 They also receive promotions more frequently and earn more glowing performance reviews than their single co-workers.
 Married men also tend to save more than single men.
 It makes sense.
 When you’re married, your entire outlook on money changes.
 Realising that you have someone else to take care of motivates you to do whatever it takes to support her.
 If you’ve been dragging your feet about marriage until you make more money, consider the idea that getting hitched might actually improve your financial picture.